rbair23/W3C-Work/Core TD profile for HTTP-REST.md

 ### Security

 The core profile defines a subset of the security schemes that can be implemented on resource constrained devices.
-A security scheme MUST be defined at thing or interface level.
+A security scheme MUST be defined at the thing or interface level.
 It is applied to an interface as a whole or to the entire thing.

 The set of required security schemes will be determined after the online plug fest.